Girl on black background

 Shut in not shut out

-When the poorest children were shut inside.
-We fought to make sure they weren’t shut out too.
+When the most disadvantaged young people were shut inside, we fought to make sure they weren’t shut out too.

-During the pandemic, the poorest children were being shut out of future opportunities
+During the pandemic, the most disadvantaged young people were being shut out of future opportunities

 Picture this - you’ve had six months away from the office.
 You tried to get your work done at home but you had no laptop, no internet access and no quiet space.
 You get back to the office and realise your teammates had what they needed to stay on track.
 They’re ready.
 You’re not.